kotinka/instructions/instruction on git.md

 * **git branch -D name** to delete the branch dispite smth wrong
 * **git log --graph** to see the commits and their relation to different states before and after merge
 * **clear** to clear the window of the terminal
-*  Check if the changes pull to my local version.